 Slack's free plan limits total file storage to 5 GB per workspace and caps individual file uploads at 1 GB.
 Paid plans raise these limits, but large video files slow uploads, clog workspace storage, and create large downloads for teammates.
-Compressing to H.264 MP4 at 720p produces files that play inline in Slack, upload in seconds, and use a fraction of the storage of raw recordings.
+Compressing to H.264 MP4 at 720p produces files that play inline in Slack and use a fraction of the storage of raw recordings.

 Slack Video Requirements